Taking the metro or RER

 Tip: If you've time to kill, why not stop for a coffee or beer at the Cafe des Deux Gares rue d'Alsace shortly after tackling those steps?
 The typically French cafe has indoor & outdoor seating, in the traffic-free rue d'Alsace.

 Alternative route avoiding the flight of steps: If you can't cope with those steps, here's a level-access route taking 9 minutes & 700m.
-Walk out of the Gare de 'Est and turn right down the Rue du 8 Mai 1945.
+Walk out of the Gare de l'Est and turn right down the Rue du 8 Mai 1945.
 Turn right into the Boulevard de Magenta then right again into the Boulevard de Denain.
 The Gare du Nord is now straight ahead of you.
 See map of this alternative walking route.

 Gare de Lyon ► Gare du Nord